spraakbanken/mink-backend/docs/developers-guide.md

 `config_helper.py` discovers module settings via the `CONFIG_MODULES` list in `mink/core/config.py`, so new module config files should be added there to appear in the report.

+Upon application startup, all settings are loaded from the core and module config files, as well as the `.env` file, and validated using the helper functions in `config_utils.py`.
+A warning will be logged for any unused variables in the `.env` file.

 #### Using Configuration Variables in Code

 Core configuration variables are available via the `mink.core.config.settings` object, while module settings are